cppalliance/safe-cpp/proposal/draft.md

 * Pointer difference.
 Taking the difference of pointers into different allocations is undefined behavior.
 * Pointer relational operators <, <=, > and >=.
 Comparing pointers into different allocations is undefined behavior.
 * Accessing fields of unions.
 Legacy unions present a potential type safety hazard.
 Prefer using choice types.
-* Accessing non-const objects with static storage duration.
+* Accessing non-const objects with global or `thread_local` storage duration.
 This is a data race hazard, as different users may be writing to and reading from the same memory simultaneously.
 This is even a hazard with thread_local storage, as the law of exclusivity cannot be guaranteed within a single thread.
 * Inline ASM.
 The compiler generally isn't equipped to determine if inline ASM is safe, so its usage in the safe context is banned.
 * Calling unsafe functions.
 This is banned because the unsafe function may involve any of the above operations.